BadMagic100/TheRealJournalRando/README.md

   for enemies with hard caps on the number of killable enemies, e.g. bosses)
 * **Cost randomization** - one of the following:
   * Off - costs will not be randomized.
-  * Random (fixed weight) - A single weight will be chosen and applied to all randomized entries.
+  * Random (fixed weight) - A single random weight will be chosen and applied to all randomized entries.
     Hunter's notes locations will always cost at least 1 kill.
-  * Random per entry - A unique weight will be chosen for each randomized entry.
+  * Random per entry - A random weight will be chosen for each randomized entry.
 Hunter's notes locations will always cost at least 1 kill.

 ### Preview settings